geshan/geshan.github.com/posts/2025-05-22-google-ai-studio-apps.md

 <img class="center" src="/images/google-ai-studio-apps/09gcp-project-created.jpg" loading="lazy" title="New GCP project created to deploy the Geo location app on Google Cloud Run" alt="New GCP project created to deploy the Geo location app on Google Cloud Run">

-To deploy the generated (vibe coded) application that you have tested.
-Go back to the `Build` page of the genereated app.
+To deploy the generated (vibe-coded) application that you have tested.
+Go back to the `Build` page of the generated app.
 In the `Preview` section on the right, click the Rocket (🚀)  black and white icon on the top right corner above `Preview`:

 <img class="center" src="/images/google-ai-studio-apps/10google-ai-studio-deploy.jpg" loading="lazy" title="Click deploy icon on top of the Preview section in Google AI Studio Build page" alt="Click deploy icon on top of the Preview section in Google AI Studio Build page">